ucla-data-science-center/intro-r-tidyv/index.md

 root: .
 ---

 Introduction to R for non-programmers.
+This lesson set was prepared for Planning Code Camp at UCLA.

 The goal of this lesson is to teach novice programmers to write modular code and best practices for using R for data analysis.